Datavisualiatie-UGent/project-dv25-8/src/insights.md

 # Deeper Insights into the Peloton
 Cycling isn't just about physical strength — it's also a complex web of strategies, technologies, and team dynamics.
 On this page, we dive deeper into the data to uncover patterns and correlations that shape race outcomes.
 From the bikes they ride to the diversity within their teams, let's explore what gives riders their edge.

+### Equipment Choices: A Closer Look
+Over the years, WorldTour teams have made distinct choices when it comes to the equipment they trust — from the bikes they ride to the wheels and groupsets that drive performance.
+These choices reflect not only technological partnerships and sponsorships but also evolving trends in the peloton.

+In this section, we examine how often different brands have been used by teams between 2010 and 2025.
+By counting how many teams chose each brand in a given season, we get a sense of which manufacturers have maintained a strong presence in the pro peloton — and which ones have faded or emerged over time.

+Use the switcher to explore the most frequently used bike brands, wheels, and groupsets.
+While popularity doesn’t always equate to performance, this breakdown highlights the brands that have earned the trust of the sport's top-tier teams year after year.

 ```js

 function absoluteNumbersEquipment({ width } = {} ){